Faculty

 • Department of Animal Science

-Research in immunogenetics, molecular genetics, functional genomics, and bioinformatics in poultry.
-Focused on elucidating the molecular and cellular mechanisms of host-pathogen interaction including disease resistance, immune response, and pathogenesis of infection.
-The overall goals are to understand genetic regulation of host response and basic mechanisms of pathogen virulence in animals, to identify host and pathogen genes that are involved in the host-pathogen interplay.
-The pathogens of interest are food-borne bacteria such as Campylobacter and Salmonella and avian influenza virus.
+Research Interests: Research in immunogenetics, molecular genetics, functional genomics, and bioinformatics in poultry.
+My group is focused on elucidating the molecular and cellular mechanisms of host-pathogen interaction including disease resistance, immune response, and pathogenesis of infection.

 2247 Meyer Hall